Why do basic skiers have such an extraordinary attachment to their poles? - We asked top skiers in the basic world

 On the other hand, there are also those who want a heavier feel.
 Anada believes that a heavier handle makes for better stability, and he favors the LEKI Venom Vario 3D, made of carbon Kevlar material.
 If the pole is too light, it will bend the moment you thrust it, so he prioritizes good response and strength through stiffness

-The length adjustment changes minutely depending on the skiing situation.
-Oba uses 100cm poles on flat ground and 95cm poles on rough terrain, and when skiing on steep slopes where he wants to put his hands on the inside, he chooses shorter poles to lower his center of gravity.
+The length of the ski poles is adjusted in detail depending on the skiing situation.
+Oba uses 100cm poles on groomed slopes and 95cm poles on ungroomed slopes, and when he wants to ski on steep slopes using his inside hand to lower his center of gravity, he chooses an even shorter pole.

-Okumura does the same, adjusting his poles in increments of a few centimeters for each event, using 95-100cm poles for moguls and 108-110cm poles for long turns.
-"The length changes not only your movement but also the way your skiing looks, so it's very important in the technical competition," he says.
+Okumura does the same, adjusting the length by a few centimeters depending on the event, using 95-100cm poles on moguls and 108-110cm poles for long turns.
+He says, "The length changes not only the movement but also how the skiing looks, so it's very important in technical competitions."

-Each skier has their own preferences when it comes to adjusting the length of their poles.
+Each skier has their own particular preferences when it comes to adjusting the length of their ski poles.

 Balance and grip are also important considerations.
-Aoki and Mizuochi use carbon fiber retractable poles, both of which prioritize swing balance when selecting them.
+Aoki and Mizuochi use carbon fiber telescopic poles, both prioritizing swing balance in their selection.

-Kuriyama, who is small in stature, selected poles with smooth finger grips because his hands are small.
-Choosing poles that suit your build is also an essential consideration.
+The smaller Kuriyama selected poles with smooth finger grips because of his small hand size.
+Choosing poles that suit one's physique is an essential consideration.

 When choosing a pole, you should consider the length, weight, and swing balance.
 By choosing a telescopic pole, you can choose the size that best suits the situation, but weight and swing balance vary depending on the manufacturer and model, so you should actually hold the pole in your hand and consider how comfortable it is to grip